Daniele-B/CTF-Writeups/Sh4ll6_by_destructeur/solution.md

 Another thing we can see is that the binary uses sigaction to handle SIGSEGV and SIGILL signals, then it triggers them.
 Sometimes these kind of stuff are used as antidebugger tricks.

-If you open a disassembler now what you will see is only mov instructions, and if you are enougth in the business of reversing you will catch immediatly what it means: the binary is obfuscated with [Movfuscator](https://github.com/xoreaxeaxeax/movfuscator.git).
+If you open a disassembler now what you will see is only mov instructions, and if you are enough in the business of reversing you will catch immediatly what it means: the binary is obfuscated with [Movfuscator](https://github.com/xoreaxeaxeax/movfuscator.git).
 <br/>[asm86 Mov instruction is turing complete](https://www.cl.cam.ac.uk/~sd601/papers/mov.pdf), which basically means you can replace any other asm86 instruction with a bunch of mov.
 Cool!
 Isn't it?
 Movfuscator does exactly this (and adds some antidebug tricks, already described).

 So now how do we retrive the original instructions?<br/>